 Getting more exercise will typically boost your energy levels by releasing adrenaline and increasing blood flow to your heart, muscles, and brain, which will help you feel better.
 Exercise can also give you confidence and a mood boost, which can lift your energy levels.

 If you are feeling tired, something as simple as going for a walk in the fresh air can give you a great boost.
-But, for lasting effects and noticeable improvement to your day to day energy levels, you should get into regular exercise habits.
+But, for lasting effects and noticeable improvement to your day-to-day energy levels, you should get into regular exercise habits.
 Try to aim for at least three cardio workouts a week, with added strength training and increased movement throughout the day, even when you aren’t specifically working out.

-If you already get plenty of exercise, but still feel sluggish, or feel more tired after a workout, you should consider making changes to your routines.
+If you already get plenty of exercises, but still feel sluggish, or feel more tired after a workout, you should consider making changes to your routines.
 Using a supplement before or after exercise can regulate your energy levels and help you to get more from your workouts.
 Transparent Labs has a breakdown of the best choices available to help you to find the right product for you.
 Eating extra protein and working out earlier in the day could also help.

 Manage Your Stress Levels